Why Dried Basil Costs More Than Fresh (And How to Save Money)

 For the Herb Aficionado

-• Spicely Organics: Zero additives and certified organic—perfect for clean eaters.
+• Spicely Organics: Zero additives and third-party tested for purity.
+Ideal for clean eating and sensitive palates.

 Price vs. Quality Comparison Table